Deliverables Deployment is a project management technique for identifying all tasks and activities that comprise the project scope.

 - For each of the items identified in question 2, ask again, “What must I do to complete that item?”

-- Continue with step 3 until all of the required activities are identified.
+- Continue with step 3 until all of the required project activities are identified.

 - The listed activities are the elements of Project Scope.